 Structural Equation Modelling with STATA

-Venue: Seminar Room 1 & 2, Main Building.
+Venue: Computer Room A & B, Main Building.
 Institute of Psychiatry, Psychology & Neuroscience (IoPPN), King's College London.
 View Map.

 This 5-day course is aimed at post-graduate research students, researchers and professionals.
 The course is an introduction into path analysis and structural equation modelling using the STATA software.